idiom-bytes/flaskGPT/README.md

 Use this flow to run the server locally and test it.

 ### Terminal #1 - Setup your server
-1. Clone/Fork the repository and onto your local filesystem.
+1. Clone the repository onto your local filesystem.
 2. Configure your .env by setting
 ```
 OPEN_API_KEY=your-api-key